openharmony/docs/en/device-dev/kernel/kernel-small-debug-process-cpu.md

 2. Obtain the CPUP of the current system.
 3. Obtain the historical system CPUP in different modes.
 4. Obtain the CPUP of the created test task.
-5. Obtains the CPUP of the created test task in different modes.
+5. Obtain the CPUP of the created test task in different modes.

 Prerequisites

-Enable the cpup control switch in the  **menuconfig**  configuration.
+The CPUP control is enabled in the  **menuconfig**  configuration.

 **Sample Code**